kamilath/Hand-Gesture-Drone-And-Wireless-Charging-Station/README.md

 2. Integrate real-time obstacle avoidance.
 3. Extend functionality to work with other drones and platforms.

-## Acknowledgments
+## 🙌 Acknowledgments
-1. MediaPipe for their robust hand tracking library.
+- MediaPipe for their robust hand tracking library.
-2. pyzbar for easy QR code detection.
+- pyzbar for easy QR code detection.
+- Special thanks to [@gkarthik29](https://github.com/gkarthik29) – my project partner on this amazing build!